 Seven delegates (maximum) from each community group – BC, IPC, ISPCP, NCUC, NCSG, NPOC.
 This is the same delegate allocation for 2018 as for past meetings.
-Delegate list pending confirmation from participating communities.
-Full delegate lists received for ISPCP, NPOC and NCSG.
+Delegate list confirmed from all participating communities, except for BC (pending elections).
+Full delegate lists received for IPC, ISPCP, NCUC, NCSG and NPOC.

 Special Guest Attendance:

 Specially-invited attendees include the GNSO Council Nominating Committee Appointee (NCA) affiliated with the NCPH (Syed Ismail Shah), the Board member selected by the NCPH (Matthew Shears) and the non-voting NCA on the GNSO Council (Erika Mann).
 Matthew Shears has indicated his intent to participate on day 1 of the meeting, prior to the ICANN Board Workshop from 2-4 February, and Syed Ismail Shah has indicated that he intends to participate on both days.
+Board member attendance pending confirmation on the ICANN Board Workshop dates.

+Julf Helsingius, GNSO liaison to the GAC, has been invited to participate in the NCPH Intersessional Meeting as a guest and has confirmed his attendance.

 Göran Marby’s office has penciled in the NCPH Intersessional dates on Göran’s calendar, pending further information regarding the confirmed slots.
-NCPH meeting planners must confirm the slot for Göran Marby as soon as possible.

-David Olive was notified of the meeting dates and is tentatively scheduled to attend some sessions on day 1.
-Additional guests pending confirmation from NCPH Intersessional Planners: Theresa Swinehart, Larisa Gurnick, Board OEC Representative(s).
+David Olive was notified of the meeting dates and is tentatively scheduled to attend some sessions on both days.

-Board member George Sadowsky indicated his continued interest in attending the meeting following his attendance and participation at the meeting in Iceland in 2017.
+Board members Avri Doria, Becky Burr, Matthew Shears and George Sadowsky indicated their interest in attending the meeting, pending confirmation of the Board Workshop dates.
 The Board Operations Team will assist any ICANN Board members with their itineraries.

 DRAFT SKELETAL FRAMEWORK - WORKING DRAFT NCPH MEETING SCHEDULE/AGENDA: (using previous meetings for basic default framework)